zouzhekang/YJYpaper/Yang's self-review/Self-reivew README.md

 - Figure 2.1 is missing; no relevant plotting code in the program, cannot be reproduced.
 - Figures 1.1 and 1.2 had code errors, but can be reproduced after correction.
 - Figures 1.3, 2.2, and 2.3 can be reproduced.

+Additional note (consistent with the main repo README, “Suspected Fabrication” #3): In the published thesis, Figure 2.1 labels the y-axis as “frequency” yet shows decimals, which contradicts the definition that frequencies are integers.
+Together with the complete absence of plotting code/data for this figure in the self-review Rmd, this creates a serious credibility concern about the figure’s data (see ../README.md, item 3 under “Suspected Fabrication”).